This post contains affiliate links.

 Buy the Book

-Grammar Girl’s expertise is also available in a full-length book, which is available in paperback and e-book.
+Grammar Girl’s expertise is also available in a full-length book, which is available in paperback, audiobook, and e-book.
 Grammar Girl’s Quick and Dirty Tips for Better Writing impressed me because it’s a book that you can read and enjoy.
 A lot of grammar and style guides are designed as reference material.
 You crack them open when you need to look up something specific.
 Grammar Girl’s book reads comfortably from cover to cover.
 She has a casual and friendly voice, and the book is packed with fun tips and mnemonic devices to help you remember the rules.

 Another thing I love about the book is that it’s for general usage.
 Grammar Girl lets you know when something is a rule and when it’s a style issue.
 She also provides her own style preferences and supports them with logical reasons.
 I found her positions on style agreeable and well explained.